 What is a Box Spring?

 The term “box spring” doesn’t say a lot about its initial meaning.
 Basically, a box spring is a foundation that lifts your mattress up.
-It usually has a wooden frame and springs or metal rods that aimed to support your bed.
+It usually has a wooden frame and springs or metal rods that aimed to support and lift your bed.
+Box springs are recommended for everyone who wants to decrease exposure to mite allergens.

 Just like you need a mattress to support your body, the mattress needs a box spring to ensure its longevity.
 In most cases, the height of the box spring is similar to the bed itself.